Your pet fish usually seems to have an insatiable hunger, but this morning something’s wrong.

-- Add 1 tablespoon of aquarium salt per 5 gallons of water to alleviate the osmotic stress in the fish.
+- Add 1 tablespoon of aquarium salt per 5 gallons of water to alleviate the osmotic stress in the fish (should be done once).

 Doing partial changes of 5 to 10% of aquarium water per hour, instead of a single 30% one could prevent Osmotic shock in Betta fish.

-You could also use various methods to keep the overall Nitrate levels in the fish tank low.
+You could also use various methods to keep the overall Nitrate levels in the aquarium water low.